-- 1. From the menu at the top of the screen click on: Analyze, then click on General Linear Model, then on Univariate. - 2.
-In the Dependent Variables box put your dependent variable (e.g. fear of stats time2, abbreviated to fost2). - 3.
-In the Fixed Factor box put your independent or grouping variable (e.g. type of class, abbreviated to group). - 4.
-In the Covariate box put your covariate (e.g. fear of stats time1, abbreviated to fost1). - 5.
-Click on the Model button.
-Click on Full Factorial in the Specifify Model section.
+- From the menu at the top of the screen, click on Analyze, then click on General Linear Model, then on Univariate. - In the Dependent Variables box, put your dependent variable (e.g. fear of stats time2, abbreviated to fost2). - In the Fixed Factor box, put your independent or grouping variable (e.g. type of class, abbreviated to group). - In the Covariate box, put your covariate (e.g. fear of stats time1, abbreviated to fost1). - Click on the Model button.
+Click on Full Factorial in the Specify Model section.
 Click on Continue. - 6.
-Click on the Options button. - 7.
-In the top section labelled Estimated Marginal Means click on your independent variable (group). - 8.
-Click on the arrow to move it into the box labelled Display Means for.
+Click on the Options button. - In the top section labelled Estimated Marginal Means, click on your independent variable (group). - Click on the arrow to move it into the box labelled Display Means for.
 This will provide you with the mean score on your dependent variable for each group, adjusted for the influence of the covariate. - 9.
-In the bottom section of the Options dialogue box choose Descriptive statistics, Estimates of effect size and Homogeneity tests. - 10.
-Click on Continue and then OK.
+In the bottom section of the Options dialogue box, choose Descriptive statistics, Estimates of effect size and Homogeneity tests. - 10.
+Click on Continue and then OK (or on Paste to save to Syntax Editor).